Rakeela/dragora-notes/2021-5-10-One-Hundred-and-First.md

 I think this course material focuses a bit overmuch on the developing world.
 I do understand that they are the most deeply deprived and that their health is as important as everyone else's.
 My issue is that I feel like the developed world has lost some amount of its verve and vivacity, and could use new thinking as well; our concept of good health has become a little too much like grimness and privation, and I'm not sure we're exporting good health very effectively as a result.

 ---
+I didn't eat for two days.
+That was depressive reluctance to eat rather than health-maintaining fasting this time.
+I set my fasting timer, but I didn't give it a target.
+It just ticked upwards.

+I broke my fast for a meal, because I was struggling badly with a math assignment, and Kistaro convinced me to.
+Then I set the fasting timer again!
+I'm considering trying alternate day fasting again.
+It didn't work before; I discovered that I can quite happily eat two days worth of calories per day.
+This time, I think that I'll try it with eating only one meal on the days where I'm "not fasting", so that the fasting timer will only be interrupted briefly.

+---
 Back to [[day-post-archive]]